whyoleg/cryptography-kotlin/README.md

 ## Using in your projects

-Make sure that you use Kotlin 1.8.10+.
+Make sure that you use Kotlin 1.9.10+.
+Using an earlier Kotlin version could still work, but not tested.
 Additionally, it's possible to use [BOM][BOM] or [Gradle version catalog][Gradle version catalog] to add dependencies easier

 ```kotlin